-Digital Ethics and Curation
+Digital Ethics and Governance

-At JFI, we are advancing this conversation in three ways.
-First, we are supporting promising new researchers in the field, and building on their expertise to develop course materials that can be adapted for use in a broad range of fields, from computer science to social work.
-Second, we are building partnerships and infrastructure to facilitate cross-disciplinary engagement around these questions, so that thinkers from a broad base of perspectives – computer science, data science, and statistics, of course, but also philosophy, history, Africana studies, and law – can more easily combine their knowledge and experience.
+JFI is promoting a more robust and comprehensive treatment of digital ethics and governance within higher education.
+Supporting promising new researchers in the field, we are building on their expertise to develop course materials that can be adapted for use in a broad range of fields, from computer science to social work.
+At a structural level, JFI is building partnerships and infrastructure to facilitate cross-disciplinary engagement around these questions, so that thinkers from a broad base of disciplines – computer science, data science, and statistics, of course, but also philosophy, history, Africana studies, and law – can more easily combine their knowledge and experience.

 Developing solid public policy around automated decision systems is a daunting prospect: it requires a grounding not just in machine learning and statistics, but also in municipal history, administrative law, and decision theory.
 In addition, it requires input and thought from a wide range of people: people whose lives will be affected by these systems, people who work at the agencies implementing them, public servants, community leaders, and ordinary citizens.
 JFI works closely with governments and partner organizations to provide the background knowledge and frameworks these groups need.
 On the technical side, we are developing prototype tools that these bodies can use to more effectively evaluate and more equitably implement such systems: novel feature detection algorithms, generative models, and decision support tools that can take user-specified values, goals, and constraints into account.